instadeepai/catx/README.md

 ![Logo_CatX_Final_PNG](docs/img/Logo_CatX_Final_PNG.png)

-CATX is library for training and using a contextual bandits in a continuous action space.
+CATX is a library for training and using contextual bandits in a continuous action space.

 CATX builds on the work presented in
 ["Efficient Contextual Bandits with Continuous Actions (CATS)"](https://arxiv.org/pdf/2006.06040.pdf) by Majzoubi et al.
 CATX brings forth the freedom to implement custom neural network architectures as decision agents within the learning algorithm.
-It allows for grater scalability and context modalities while also leveraging the computational speed of [JAX](https://github.com/google/jax).
+It allows for greater scalability and context modalities while also leveraging the computational speed of [JAX](https://github.com/google/jax).

 ## Target users